This page was updated on 23 May 2019, and remains a work in progress! 😊

-Download my CV or check out my LinkedIn, and see photos of my field activities with USAID or GIZ, and from NYC Health + Hospitals.
-Some of my projects include the below, with hyperlinks to work samples.
+Check out my LinkedIn, and see photos of my field activities with USAID or GIZ, or from NYC Health + Hospitals.
+Below are some of my projects, with hyperlinks to work samples.

 COMPETENCIES AND RESULTS